-One of the biggest frustrations of living in a space with limited light is the seemingly impossible task of keeping your houseplants happy.
-While all plants do need light to survive, even those with a shortage of natural light are in luck if they know what to shop for.
+One of the biggest frustrations of living in a space with limited light is the seemingly impossible task of keeping your houseplants happy — and by happy we mean alive.
+So what is a prospective plant parent with a dimly lit home to do?
+While all plants do need light to survive, if you know which plants to buy you can keep them thriving even in low-light spaces.

-The easiest way to determine what will do well is to look to the plant’s natural conditions.
-Succulents, cacti and other desert dwellers are best suited to sunny spots, while anything that naturally grows on the forest floor, under a canopy, or thrives in shade is a candidate for lower light situations.
+The easiest way to determine what will do well is to look at the plant’s natural conditions.
+Succulents, cacti, and other desert dwellers are best suited to sunny spots, while anything that naturally grows on the forest floor, under a canopy, or thrives in shade is a candidate for lower light situations.

 Ready to shop for houseplants suited for darker homes?
 We’ve got you covered!
 Below, we rounded up the five best plants for low-light apartments — you’re going to love them.

 A popular houseplant when I was growing up, the spider plant interestingly self-propagate by sending out off-shoots, does well when its roots are crowded, and can thrive in low-light conditions.